Call-out to Burlington professionals:

 What is a collective?
 Think union, think association, but without dues (we do share some costs, i.e. webstuff).
 Also think artist collective, in this case: the art of therapy.
 Referrals are not monetized, they’re shared out during our biweekly peer supervision meet-ups.
 Then the good healing that happens brings more people to The Arterie, and clients are so consistently well-served that we do not lack (Claudia & Sarah pass along referrals until therapists say ‘stop’).
 We do not market much beyond word of mouth (though we mean to, as we underuse our subscriber list); respected professional referral sources make a network of doctors, psychologists, therapists of all stripes, and others in the community with whom we look forward to making the time to converge and talk shop / best-practice.

+As therapists, don’t we all craft our relations with our clients pristinely so as to HEAL other relations inside and out, past and future?
 The (so far) women who have worked in this house alongside me since 2017 are my teachers, mentors, friends, and fellows.
-Would that any of them who have worked here pre-pandemic, before the place was flushed by lockdown, return?
+Would that any of them who have worked here pre-pandemic, before The Arterie was flushed by lockdown, return?
 I miss those days.

 Contact us and we’ll show you the house.

 The house enables full-time practice with the above supports (camaraderie, cross-referrals, shared amenities including a parking spot-per-consulting room), all of which are NOT contracted (i.e., supervision is optional, we’re not a group practice, referrals are not guaranteed, rather shared).
 Thus clinicians, of course, collect full-fee, and take full responsibility for the good management of their own private practice.

-It bears repeating that the consistency & progress of my own private practice has been the consequence of the good ballast and joyful camaraderie that the Arterie offers.
-And, my neighbour, beloved lake Ontario.
-Join me for a walk there if we have matching cancellations :)
+Inspired?
+Maybe, like me, this spot is tugging at you, like a compulsion.
 We’re looking for a housemate who wants to stick around & love the place where they practice and the fellows whom they practice alongside.
 The Arterie is well-appointed, well-cared for, and so will you be, if you join us.